 How will I be assessed?

 Typical coursework assignments will include essays, literature reviews, laboratory reports, poster and oral presentations as well as short tests, examinations and group work.
-Most degrees in biology will have a final year project which allows students to conduct research in a topic they are most interested in.
+Most degrees in biology will have a final year project which allows students to conduct research on a topic they are most interested in.
 This research project will likely involve practical work which students have learned through their course.

 What skills will I learn from studying Biology?

-Students will learn through workshops, tutorials and lectures whilst also learning practical skills within laboratory sessions.
+Students will learn through workshops, tutorials and lectures while also learning practical skills within laboratory sessions.
 Students will gain detailed insights from world leading researchers, but also acquire transferable skills in organisation, time management, writing, group work and critical thinking.

 Students who also undertake a placement within the industry during their degree will gain skills that they can use to enhance future employability.